Facebook Pixel Program Information | Western Kentucky University

 • As of January 2024, the WKU Dietetic Internship does NOT require the GRE.

-Admissions will also be based upon the application submitted through DICAS (see Application Process for details), personal statement, resume, transcripts, letters of recommendation, and work experience, preferably paid.
+Admissions will also be based upon the application submitted through DICAS (see Application Process for details), personal statement, resume, transcripts, letters of recommendation, and work experience.

 Application Process

-The Dietetic Internship at Western Kentucky University uses an on-line centralized internship application known as DICAS.
-There are 5 steps to the full application process:
+The Dietetic Internship at Western Kentucky University uses an online centralized internship application known as DICAS.
+There are five steps to the full application process:

-Applicant must notify the DI director of their acceptance of or withdrawal from the program within 24 hours of match notification, before 6 pm CST, the Monday after match day.
-A phone call to the director is required for acceptance.
+Accepted applicants must notify the Dietetic Internship (DI) Director of their acceptance of or withdrawal from the program by March 10, 2027.
+A phone call or email to the DI Director is required for acceptance.

 Interns will apply to the WKU Graduate School after acceptance into the Internship.
 Admission requirements for the internship also meet WKU Graduate School requirements.
 Interns will apply to the WKU certificate of Dietetic Practice and the MBA Program